gernotfeichter/adb-wifi-connect.d/README.md

 7. Wait a little, scanning a single ip over all ports takes about 30s, behold if you chose a range of ips!
 8. Now you should see the device in the dropdown when opening Android Studio!

-If you like what this did and want to connect permanently, add step 2.6 to your autostart, if you followed the conventions you should be ok to directly add "${HOME}/.adb-wifi-connect.d/daemon.sh" to your autostart!
+If you like what this did and want to connect permanently, add step 2.6 to your autostart.
+In case you followed the conventions you should be able to directly add "${HOME}/.adb-wifi-connect.d/daemon.sh" to your autostart!

 ### troubleshooting